menu

 Last Dollar Road

-The initial stretch of Last Dollar Road as you leave Telluride drives through private property past jaw-droppingly stunning luxury mountain homes.
+The initial stretch of Last Dollar Road as you leave Telluride drives through private property past jaw-dropping luxury mountain homes.
 While you may not be able to afford the 8-figure price tag for one of these homes, you can still enjoy the best views that money can buy from Last Dollar Road.

 Last Dollar Road gets pretty rough in a number of areas, and a high-clearance vehicle with AWD or 4WD is required to drive the entire road.
 If you have a passenger vehicle you can drive up to a scenic viewpoint overlooking the Wilson range from Telluride, but I wouldn’t recommend driving further than that.
 If you have a capable vehicle, you can take Last Dollar Road from CO-62 as you’re driving to Telluride in lieu of taking the highway in.